 Specifies the flag state of the Message object.
 It MUST NOT exist on a meeting-related object, and it SHOULD NOT exist on a Task object<1>.
-When set on other Message objects, this property MUST be set to one of the following values.
+When acting on other Message objects, set this property to one of the following values.

 Numeric value Name Meaning

 Not present N/A Unflagged

 0x00000001 followupComplete Flagged complete

+0x00000002 followupFlagged Flagged